1991 Buffalo Bills season: Week 1

 Despite three touchdowns Dan Marino could not hold off Jim Kelly as the Bills erased a 17–7 Dolphins lead to win 35–31.
 The two teams combined for 331 rushing yards.

 Week 2

-Jim Kelly erupted to six touchdowns as the Bills crushed the Steelers 52–34.
+Jim Kelly erupted for six touchdowns as the Bills crushed the Steelers 52–34.
 Kelly threw for 363 yards, overshadowing the 194 rushing yards the Bills produced.

 Week 3

 The Bills faced stiffer competition in their first road game of the year.
 The Jets clawed to a 10–3 lead late in the second; a pass-interference penalty set up a seven-yard Andre Reed touchdown catch.
 The Jets led 20–16 lead in the fourth quarter until Thurman Thomas caught a 15-yard score.
 The Jets raced downfield in the final seconds but missed a 51-yard field goal attempt, falling 23–20 to the Bills.

 Week 4

-Returning for the first time since Super Bowl XXV, Scott Norwood missed two field goal attempts.
+Returning for the first time since Super Bowl XXV, Scott Norwood missed one field goal attempt wide right from 36 yards.

 The Bucs behind Chris Chandler tied the game in the fourth.
 In the final minutes an apparent Bills fumble was nullified, and Keith McKeller caught the winning 29-yard touchdown for the 17–10 final.